Perturbative QCD below charm threshold: theory and tensions with $e^+e^-$ data: Other corrections to Ruds

 These values are similar to those quoted in Ref.~\cite{Boito:2018yvl} but can be considered as an update of those numbers given the new knowledge about the $I=1$ parameters.
 The correlation of $45\%$ among these values is considered in error propagations.

 With this set of parameters, the DV contribution to $R_{uds}$ in the inclusive region is {\it fixed} and, for $s\geq 4~{\rm GeV}^2$, is an extrapolation of results obtained at lower energies and from fits to other data sets (hadronic $\tau$ decays~\cite{Boito:2020xli} and exclusive $R_{uds}(s)$ data~\cite{Keshavarzi:2018mgv,Boito:2018yvl}).
+We have also tried fits of $I=0$ parameters to the inclusive $R_{uds}$ data but we obtain results that are very similar to those based on the extrapolations, with no significant difference.
+Therefore, we prefer to use the description based on the extrapolation as our central value, since in this case the DVs are fixed by external information, which is arguably more interesting.